Mapping-Aficionados/GroupPresentation/Project_Week2.md

 _______________________________________________________________________________

-# Urban Wall Markings Documentation Project - Besançon
+# Urban Wall Marks Documentation Project - Besançon
-# Summary of the group work and workflow (Thursday, 2-3:30pm)
+## Summary of the group work and workflow (Thursday, 2-3:30pm)

 ## 1. Introduction
-- Urban exploration project documenting mysterious wall markings
-- Focused on Besançon's historic city center architecture
+Our team investigated mysterious patterns on urban walls throughout Besançon.
+The project focused on architectural surfaces in the historic city center.

 ## 2. Objectives
-- Catalog and analyze hidden visual language of walls
-- Interpret possible meanings behind surface patterns
+We aimed to systematically catalog wall markings citywide.
+Secondary goals included analyzing patterns and interpreting their potential hidden meanings.

 ## 3. Data Collection
-- Photographed 100+ wall surfaces using smartphones
-- Precise geotagging of each discovery location
+Using smartphone cameras, we captured 100+ wall surfaces.
+Each photo was precisely geotagged to map discovery locations accurately.

 ## 4. Annotation Process
-- Independent pattern descriptions by each group member
-- Custom categories: "whale", "human visage", "animal", "symbolic"
+Team members independently described observed patterns.
+We created custom categories including whale shapes, faces, animals, and symbolic forms.

 ## 5. Interpretation Challenges
-- Frequent disagreements on ambiguous shapes
-- Difficulty distinguishing natural vs man-made formations
+Disagreements arose when shapes appeared ambiguous.
+Distinguishing natural erosion from intentional markings proved particularly difficult at many sites.

 ## 6. Collaborative Analysis
-- Structured debates to compare interpretations
-- Identified both consensus patterns and outliers
+Through structured discussions, we compared individual interpretations.
+This process revealed both consensus patterns and interesting outlier observations.

 ## 7. Data Organization
-- Comprehensive Google Sheet database
-- Linked geotagged photos with multiple interpretation columns
+All findings were compiled in Google Sheets.
+The database linked geotagged photos with multiple interpretation columns for cross-analysis.

 ## 8. Technical Processing
-- Batch compression of image files
-- Preserved critical visual details
+Image files underwent batch compression for storage efficiency.
+Care was taken to preserve all visually significant pattern details.

 ## 9. Publication
-- Complete collection hosted on GitHub
-- Publicly accessible for future research
+The complete annotated collection was uploaded to GitHub.
+This public repository enables ongoing access for future researchers.

 ## 10. Team Experience
-- Energetic collaborative atmosphere
-- Intense discussions physically warmed workspace
+Collaboration created an exceptionally energetic working environment.
+Our intense brainstorming sessions noticeably raised the room's temperature.

 ## 11. Key Findings
-- Recurring motif clusters discovered
-- Possible cultural/architectural significance
+We identified several recurring motif clusters.
+These patterns may hold cultural or architectural significance worth further investigation.

 ## 12. Lessons Learned
-- Improved documentation methodologies
-- Better interpretation frameworks for ambiguous visuals
+We developed improved documentation techniques.
+New frameworks emerged for interpreting ambiguous urban visual phenomena effectively.

 ## 13. Conclusion
-- First systematic documentation of Besançon's wall patterns
-- Successful collaborative analysis approach

-<iframe style='width: 800px; height: 600px;' src='MappersTravels.html'></iframe>

-Here's another visualization of the data with avatars.
-<iframe style='width: 800px; height: 600px;' src='ESU_HDME_Students_Journey.html'></iframe>
+This project created Besançon's first systematic wall pattern record.
+Our collaborative approach proved highly successful for urban analysis.